 The Alhambra, little by little forgotten

-During the 17th & 18th century – after the Spanish Empire lost its leading role in Europe definitely – the Alhambra little by little fell to ruins.
-Its historical value was only rediscovered when French troops under Napoleon Bonaparte invaded the country and for a few years occupied the Alhambra (almost destroying it, using the buildings to house their troops and store their ammunition).
+During the 17th & 18th century – after the Spanish Empire definitely lost its leading role in Europe – the Alhambra little by little fell to ruins.
+Its historical value was only rediscovered when French troops under Napoleon Bonaparte invaded the country and for a few years occupied Granada & the Alhambra (almost destroying it, using the buildings to house their troops and store their ammunition).

 The real rediscovery of the Alhambra by a North American writer

 In 1828 Washington Irving (1783-1859) brought a visit to the Alhambra.
 Although in ruins, he was in awe of the buildings and temporarily settled in one of the rooms of the Nasrid Palaces & started to write a book about the magical place.